 Potapaug serves the towns around the mouth of the Connecticut River.
 They include: (starting east) Niantic, East Lyme, Old Lyme, Lyme, East Haddam, Salem, Colchester, Old Saybrook, Essex, Deep River, Chester, Haddam, Westbrook, Clinton and Killingworth.

 Since 1978, Potapaug has been presenting a wide range of topics related to nature and environmental issues at their programs and special events.
-Audience members are treated to experts, authors, and artists who educate as well as entertain.
-Potapaug's new season starts in September and goes through June.
+Audience members are treated to guest speakers who are experts, biologists, naturalists, scientists, authors, and artists who educate as well as entertain.
+Potapaug's new season starts in October and goes through June.
 All programs and field trips are always free (except for boat charters).